-This straightforward, secured cash back card helps rebuild credit, but comes at the cost of a hefty security deposit and APR.
+This straightforward, secured cash back card helps rebuild credit, but comes at a cost.

-If you’re looking for a chance to build credit while keeping costs low, a secured credit card is a great first step.
+If you want to build credit while keeping costs low, a secured credit card is a great first step.
 Though you’ll need to put down a refundable security deposit to get started, secured cards typically cost less and offer better terms than the unsecured cards available for people with bad credit or limited credit history.

 The Capital One Quicksilver Secured Cash Rewards Credit Card is no exception.
-A secured version of the Capital One Quicksilver Cash Rewards Credit Card, a popular cash back card, the Quicksilver Secured charges no annual fee and carries the same flat cash back rate as its predecessor, making it not only a solid credit-building option but also one of the most rewarding secured cards on the market.
+The card is the secured version of the Capital One Quicksilver Cash Rewards Credit Card, a popular cash back card.
+The Quicksilver Secured charges no annual fee and carries the same flat cash back rate as its unsecured sibling, making it not only a solid credit-building option, but also one of the most rewarding secured cards on the market.

 While other secured cards may offer more flexibility with their deposit requirements, higher starting credit limits and additional value via unique perks, the Quicksilver Secured should be a terrific starting point for the average credit-builder.

-- Charges a very high ongoing APR if you wind up carrying a balance.
+Charges a very high ongoing APR if you carry a balance.

 The Quicksilver Secured doesn’t come with a welcome bonus, which is typical of secured cards (with a few notable exceptions, such as the Discover it® Secured Credit Card).
 Other factors, such as the rewards rate and regular APR, are more important considerations when picking a secured card.

-While 1.5 percent cash back is not the highest rewards rate available on a secured card, it’s easily one of the best flat rates you can find as a credit-builder.
+While 1.5 percent cash back is not the highest rewards rate available on a secured card, it’s easily one of the best flat rates you can find while building credit.
 Not only do the few competing secured cards that offer rewards typically cap cash back on general purchases at just 1 percent, but cash back programs are also hard to find on secured cards in general, with many offering few extra features other than the opportunity to build credit with responsible card use.

 Since this card earns cash back rewards, you won’t have to worry about calculating point values or weighing redemption options.
 Instead, you simply earn a percentage back of every dollar you spend.
 For example, if you use your Quicksilver Secured card to purchase $100 worth of groceries, you’ll earn $1.50 back.

-Considering the Quicksilver Secured is designed for cardholders with damaged or limited credit histories, it may come as no surprise that the card carries minimal extras.
-Still, along with standard credit card perks like $0 fraud liability, the Quicksilver Secured features a handful of unique features that could prove particularly valuable for credit-builders, including the ability to increase your credit limit and earn back your security deposit.
+Considering Capital One designed the Quicksilver Secured for cardholders with damaged or limited credit histories, it may come as no surprise that the card carries minimal extras.
+Still, along with standard credit card perks like $0 fraud liability, the Quicksilver Secured has a handful of unique features that could prove particularly valuable for credit-builders.
+Some include the ability to increase your credit limit and earn back your security deposit.

-However, the Quicksilver Secured makes up for this by giving you a clear path to a higher limit.
-If you use your card responsibly, such as by making your monthly payments on time, you can qualify for a higher limit in as little as six months.
+However, the Quicksilver Secured makes up for this drawback by giving you a clear path to a higher limit.
+If you use your card responsibly, starting with making your monthly payments on time, you can qualify for a higher limit in as little as six months.
 While this is a standard timeframe for a credit limit increase, plenty of competing credit-building cards offer either no clear timeframe for increasing your limit or only promise to review your account periodically to see if you’re eligible for a higher limit.

 An even more compelling feature of the Quicksilver Secured card is that it gives you a chance to earn back your security deposit with responsible card use.
 If you make your card payments on time and otherwise use your card responsibly, you can get your deposit added to your account as a statement credit.